 And just before the year ended, we launched an exciting new University of Divinity course in Spiritual Direction, opening fresh pathways for formation and growth.

-Jordan has joined MEC as the Anglican Young Adult Ministry Facilitator, committed to creating spaces where young adults feel seen and supported.
+Jordan Cuskelly joined the MEC as Anglican Young Adult Ministry Facilitator.
+He is dedicated to creating spaces where young adults feel seen, valued, and supported.
 His vision is to offer opportunities for community, guidance, and purpose during this pivotal stage of life.

 We welcomed the Rev’d Dr Lynette Dungan as Program Director of Spiritual Direction Formation and, although based in Melbourne, she is already making a great contribution to ministry education in the Diocese.